claricep/Asteroid/README.md

 ![spaceship](https://user-images.githubusercontent.com/70664877/167707583-6f87e484-4ac6-4ab9-b1be-bca45f0d0ccc.png)

 ### Invaders Class
 The invaders is created with an array in oder to have multiple comets falling down the screen at once.
 This is the object that the user is trying to avoid and shooting to obtain points.
-This image is produced by myself.
+This image is produced by our team.

 ![shot (1)](https://user-images.githubusercontent.com/70664877/167707842-492ec3cd-9fdf-4fff-b0fb-3c8595ce457e.gif)

 ### Laser Class
-The laser object is one that is shot from the spaceship and the timing of the shooting is in the users control.
+The laser object is one that is shot from the ufo and the timing of the shooting is in the users control.
 This object is created with the use of an array to allow the player to shoot multiple laser on screen.

 ![laser](https://user-images.githubusercontent.com/70664877/148605929-099cf4b8-3cce-4564-93d0-5d8ba970e52d.png)